benbernard/bitburner-ninjas/README.md

 of my personal logic and strategy, so you may not want it (in my mind that goes from getting a toolchain to use local tools for writing scripts to just playing the game with someone else's tools, but you make up your own mind!)

+## Importing scripts from the game

+This isn't possible right now.
+Maybe something could get rigged up between the server and using GET params in wget inside bitburner, but I just manually copied all the scripts out of the game and now only edit them in my local editor.
+I welcome pull requests!